jdabel123/AirBnB-Predictive-Analytics/README.md

 <div>
   <p>
-    My conclusions for this analysis can be found on my blog post here: <a href = "url"> Link</a>
+    My conclusions for this analysis can be found on my blog post here: <a href = "https://medium.com/@johnabel1997/sleeping-sound-in-seattle-5845d551e93e"> Link</a>
   </p>